thisHermit/nlp_project/STRUCTURE.md

 * The learning rate is incorporated into the weight decay update.
 * There is no learning rate schedule: we'll use the same alpha throughout.

-You can check your optimizer implementation using `optimizer_test.py`.
+You can check your optimizer implementation using `sanity_test/optimizer_test.py`.

 ## multitask_classifier.py

 This is the training and evaluation pipeline for the minBERT part of the project.
 You'll choose how to train and improve minBERT models on the quora, sts and sst datasets (additionally on the etpc dataset).

+## bart_detection.py

+In this file, you'll set up a pipeline for finetuning a BART model on the paraphrase types detection task.
+Use BCEWithLogitsLoss as the loss function.
+As a starting point, use 'facebook/bart-large' as the pre-trained model.

 ## bart_generation.py

 In this file, you'll set up a pipeline for finetuning a BART model on the paraphrase generation task.

-## bart_detection.py

-In this file, you'll set up a pipeline for finetuning a BART model on the paraphrase types detection task.
+Fill the file based on the comments and the instructions in the file.

 ## base_bert.py